 How is Prostate Milking Different from Prostate Massage?

 Prostate milking is really just another term for prostate massage, with more of an emphasis on the stimulation and release of fluid from the prostate gland.
-The techniques for prostate massage and prostate milking are the same.
-If you want to learn how to milk the prostate, check out our video, Guide to Prostate Massage.
+The techniques are the same.
+If you want to learn how to milk the prostate and explore prostate orgasms, check out our online course: Prostate Massage Mastery.

 Why Is Prostate Milking Healthy?

 Many doctors recommend prostate massage to maintain the health of the prostate gland.
 When prostate massage is done strictly for health reasons, and not as a sexual activity, it is sometimes referred to as milking the prostate.
 Prostate milking is focused on draining the fluid from the gland, encouraging blood flow and fresh fluid production, flushing stagnant fluid out of the area and releasing chronic tension in the pelvis.
 There are theories that stagnation causes the build up of toxins and the cell mutation that can lead to prostate massage, prostatitis and prostate inflammation.
 If you are interested in the health benefits of prostate massage, talk to your doctor about prostate milking.